uetke/website_content/blog/python/03_HDF5_python.rst

       dset_int_8[0] = 1200.1
       dset_complex[0] = 3 + 4j

 In the example above, we have created three different datasets, each with a different type.
 Integers of 1 byte, integers of 8 bytes and complex numbers of 16 bytes.
 We are storing only one number, even if our datasets can hold up to 10 elements.
-You can read the values back and see how they were stored.
+You can read the values back and see was actually stored.
 The two things to note are that the integer of 1 byte should have been rounded to 127 (instead of 1200) and the integer of 8 bytes should have been rounded to 1200 (instead of 1200.1).

+Depending on your background, perhaps you haven't thought before what is the impact that specifying datatypes may have and what do they mean.
+The important thing to remember is that the number of bytes tells you how many different numbers you can store.
+If you use 1 byte, you have 8 bits and therefore you can store 2^8 different numbers.
+Because you can have positive and negative values and you count also the 0, when you use integers of 1 byte you can store values from -128 to 127, in total they are 2^8 possible numbers.

-Depending on your background, perhaps you haven't thought before what is the impact that specifying datatypes may have, so let's see it with a simple example.
-Let's create three files, with one dataset for 100000 elements each but with different data types, and then we can compare the size of each.
-We have to create a random array to assign to each dataset in order to fill the memory.
+The number of bytes your data uses also has an impact on its size, so let's see how this works with a simple example.
+Let's create three files, each with one dataset for 100000 elements but with different data types.
+We will store the same data to them and then we can compare their sizes.
+We create a random array to assign to each dataset in order to fill the memory.
+Remember that data will be converted to the format specified in the dataset.

 .. code-block:: python